-In a further scheme to help businesses and protect jobs, the government announced on 9 September 2020 that businesses in England will be eligible to receive grants worth up to £1,500 every three weeks, if they are required to close due to local coronavirus lockdowns or targeted restrictions.
-The largest businesses will receive £1,500 for every three weeks they are required to close, with smaller businesses receiving £1,000.
+In a further scheme to help businesses and protect jobs, the government announced on 9 September 2020 that businesses in England will be eligible to receive grants worth up to £1,500 per eligible property every three weeks, if they are required to close because of local coronavirus lockdowns or targeted restrictions.
+Properties with a higher rateable value entitle the business to a grant of £1,500 for every three weeks they are required to close.
+Properties with a lower rateable value allow businesses to claim £1,000.
 The availability of these payments will be triggered by a national decision to close businesses in a high incidence area.
-Each payment will be made for a three week lockdown period, with each new three week lockdown period triggering the availability of additional payments.
-Our provisional assessment is to record these payments as subsidies by the government to the private sector which therefore contribute to an increase to PSNB.
+Each payment will be made for a three-week lockdown period, with each new three-week lockdown period triggering the availability of additional payments.